 Why choose Cognitive Science (Humanities) at the University of Edinburgh?

 The University helped create the field of cognitive science and is still at the forefront of it.
 You will not only be taught by researchers who laid those foundations, but by researchers who are still making key advances.

 Cognitive science includes psychology, philosophy, linguistics and informatics.
 Our broad-ranging research supports a wide range of advanced courses in later years, including those on consciousness, metaphysics, language acquisition, computational neuroscience, the computational mind, language pathology, and human agency and free will.

-You will have access to state-of-the-art research facilities including EEG, non-invasive brain stimulation and eye and motion tracking equipment.
+You will have access to state-of-the-art research facilities including electroencephalogram (EEG), non-invasive brain stimulation and eye and motion tracking equipment.
 You will also have access to a dedicated psychology and philosophy library.